 On July 30, 2018, the Company's Board of Directors authorized a share repurchase program of up to \$100.0 million of the Company's outstanding class A common stock.
 Under the authorization, share repurchases may be made at the Company's discretion, from time to time, in the open market and/or in privately negotiated transactions as permitted by federal securities laws and other legal requirements.
 The timing, manner, price and amount of any repurchase will depend on economic and market conditions, share price, trading volume, applicable legal requirements and other factors.
 The program may be suspended or discontinued at any time.
-The Company is currently prohibited from repurchasing capital stock through the Covenant Relief Period, in accordance with the fourth amendment to the April 28, 2014 Senior Secured Credit Facility, completed on June 29, 2020.
-There were no shares of the Company's class A stock repurchased during the years December 31, 2020 and 2019.
-As of December 31, 2020, there were \$100.0 million of authorized repurchases remaining under the program.
+There were no shares of the Company's class A stock repurchased during the years December 31, 2021 and 2020.
+As of December 31, 2021, there were \$100.0 million of authorized repurchases remaining under the program.